 Not everyone will qualify for a hardship debt-management plan, but it’s worth asking if you meet the qualifications.
 If you’re approved, your creditor will likely shut down or suspend your credit line.
 That forces you to go to a cash-only lifestyle, which is better for you in the long run.

-Your credit counselor will be able to explain the exact short-term impact to your credit.
+Your credit counselor will be able to explain the exact short-term impact on your credit.

 Here’s another way to think about it: Chances are, if you’ve reached the point where you need to reach out to the NFCC, your credit is already ailing.
 If you haven’t been able to fix it on your own, you likely need some outside help.